 Bellarmine University Academic Resource Center Academic Honesty Policy

 All students taking exams in the ARC must adhere to the Bellarmine Academic Honesty policy as stated in the course catalog.
-If a student is suspected of cheating on an exam, the proctor will report the incident to the Assistant Vice President for Student Affairs and will write an incident report which will be given to the faculty member for whose class the exam was required.
+If a student is suspected of cheating on an exam, the proctor will report the incident to the faculty member for whose class the exam was required.
 The faculty member will take action, which may include a failing grade "F" on the exam or a failing grade "F" in the course.
 Additional actions which may be taken can be found in the catalog under “Academic Honesty.”

 To maintain Bellarmine’s commitment to academic honesty, the ARC has implemented the following rules: